 Cyclists now benefit from a second 'hold-the-left' junction at Brixton Road, where left turning traffic is separately signalled from cyclists wishing to continue south on Kennington Park Road.

 We have been installing pedestrian countdowns at traffic signals to tell pedestrians how long they have to cross the road safely.
-200 pedestrian countdown sites have been installed as of April 2014, with a further 50 installed through borough and developer-funded schemes.
+More than 900 pedestrian countdown sites have been installed as of December 2016.

 The westbound closure of Southall Broadway between July and December 2014 allowed Ealing Council to carry out improvement works.
 The works are part of the council's Southall Big Plan, which is changing the street layout to improve safety, widen the footways and help smooth the flow of traffic.